Penápolis: Administrative history

-On 17 November 1909, the patrimony was raised as a district, and became Vila de Pennapolis, in honour to the just-deceased president Afonso Pena.
+On 17 November 1909, the patrimony was raised as a district, and became Vila de Penapolis, in honour to the just-deceased president Afonso Pena.
 It became a city on 22 December 1913.
 It was raised to a judicial district on 10 October 1917.
 The installation of the judicial district occurred on 27 July 1918.

 The original territory of the city of Penápolis was vast, going until the River Paraná, but much of it was reduced with its successive dismemberments in new cities.

 Economy

 At the beginning of its population boom, the forest, coffee, sugar cane, cattle industries, carriage and railroad transport were the base for the economy of the city.
 Later came the dairy industry.
 Currently it relies on alcohol-sugar agro-industry, an industrial district and a strong private educational sector.

 Cultural aspects

 Little remained of the previous culture of the Crowned Indians.
 The city was, however, enriched with other Brazilian and European traditions, since immigrants of several European countries established there.
 Migration from Minas Gerais also introduced traditions of that region, in the form of candies, cheeses, and in artisanal activities related to the sugar cane culture.

 The beaches at the edge of Tietê River, along with the artificial lakes created by the Nova Avanhandava Power Plant are major tourist attractions.

 Famous people born in Penápolis include: the Bishop of the Diocese of Duke of Caxias, Dom Mauro Morelli; the Bishop of the Armenian Church of São Paulo, Dom Vartan Waldir Boghossian; the actress Pepita Rodrigues and the composer and singer Francisco Gottardi (the Southerner), of the pair caipira Sulino & Marrueiro and Sabrina Sato, daughter of Omar Rahal and Kika Sato.
 She participated on Big Brother and since then became a celebrity.
 Now she is part of the cast of Panico, a comedy show on TV and radio.